Preparing Your Park Home For The Winter

 4) Clean your gutters

-After a long year and months of ever-changing weather, the inside of your home isn’t the only area that needs some TLC.
+After a long year and months of ever-changing weather, the inside of your home isn’t the only area that needs some TLC when preparing your park home for the winter.
 Debris build-up in your gutters and drains can lead to issues inside and outside your home when left untreated and can lead to ingress and structural damage.

 Bad weather combined with the autumn leaves (and other materials) piling up in your gutter will stop the water from flowing freely like it’s supposed to.
-This will add excessive weight to the gutter and if temperatures drop and the trapped water freezes, it can cause splitting, sag or complete failure to your drainage system.
+This will add excessive weight to the gutter and if temperatures drop and the trapped water freezes, it can cause splitting, sag or complete failure to your drainage system so remember to prepar your park home for the winter by cleaning your gutters.

 5) Reduce the risk of slips